 With the increasing business adoption of web-based applications, such as Google's application suite, speech-recognition is becoming less relevant.
 Dragon Professional Individual 15 does a great job in Microsoft Outlook, Word and Notepad as well as the few other applications it directly supports.
 But it doesn't work with unsupported applications and has trouble with web-based Windows.
 Plus it requires a browser plug-in to function in a web window.
 The upshot is that Finnie is typing a lot more and dictating a lot less.
 He continues to use both the Mac and Windows.

-These days, Finnie is a self-employed content consultant, editor and writer contracting with various companies, including PwC.
+These days, Finnie is a self-employed content consultant, editor and writer contracting with various companies, including PwC (PricewaterhouseCoopers).
 He also enjoys woodworking in his spare time.